Lonavala: Demographics

+Religion

+At the time of the 2011 Census of India, 75.18% of the population of Lonavala followed Hinduism, 10.13% Islam, 8.75% Buddhism, 2.67% Jainism, 2.32% Christianity and the remaining 0.96% of the population followed other religions or stated no religion.

 Climate

+Lonavala has an extreme version of tropical wet and dry climate which barely is borderline with a humid subtropical climate (CWa) due to the January mean temperature being shy of 18.9°C. It has an extreme wet and dry climate because it's quite dry during the dry months (mid October to may) while it's extremely wet from June to September.
+July and August rainfall values are higher than most well known cities annual rainfall.

 Tourism

 Lonavala and the adjacent Khandala are twin hill stations 622 m above sea level, in the Sahyadri ranges that demarcate the Deccan Plateau and the Konkan coast.
 The hill stations sprawl over an approximate area of 38 km2.
 Tourism peaks during the monsoon season.
 The name Lonavala is derived from the words leni' which means caves and 'avali' which means series. i.e. 'a series of Caves' which is a reference to the many caves like Karla Caves, Bhaja Caves and Bedsa that are close to Lonavala.
 A trip to Lonavala and Khandala can be combined with sight-seeing visits of Karla, Bhaja and Bedsa caves and also the two fortresses, Lohagad and Visapur.
 Another place of interest is the Tungi fort, one of the forts captured by Malik Ahmad near the village of Karjat and was known for its natural strength.
 The Andharban trek begins from village Pimpri, passes through dense forests, valleys and waterfalls and ends in Bhira.